emmaquek/bc2402-designing-and-developing-databases/README.md

 Using a provided relational database, SQL queries were developed to answer analytical questions related to coffee sales, store expansion, and market characteristics.
 The emphasis was on writing clear, well-structured queries and explaining the logic behind each step.

 **Key Applications & Methods:**
-- Queried multiple related tables to analyse outlet counts, sales-related indicators, and geographic distribution
+- Wrote complex SQL queries using `JOIN`, `GROUP BY`, `HAVING`, and aggregation functions to analyse industry trends
-- Used joins and aggregation functions to compare industry trends across regions
+- Queried multiple relational tables to compare regional market characteristics
-- Structured queries to answer business-driven questions rather than isolated technical tasks
+- Applied filtering and grouping logic to support business-driven analytical questions
-- Included **inline SQL annotations** to clearly explain query logic, assumptions, and interpretations
+- Used **inline SQL annotations** to clearly document query intent, logic, and interpretation
-- Interpreted query outputs in a business and market context
+- Ensured query outputs were interpretable and aligned with real-world use cases

 ---